Asabeneh/JavaScript-for-Everyone/readMe.md

 console.log(shoppingCart[lastIndex]) -> // Sugar
 ```
 #### Exercises:Arrays
+1. Declare an *empty* array;
+1. Declare an array with more than 5 number of items
+1. Find the length of your array
+1. Declare an array called *mixedDataTypes*,put different data types and in your array and the array size should be greater than 5
 1. Declare an array  variable name itCompanies and assign initial values Facebook, Google, Microsoft, Apple, IBM, Oracle and Amazon.
 1. Print the array using *console.log()*
 1. Print the number of companies in the array